 REPRESENTATIVE RESULTS:

 The protocol described above covers the preparation of Drosophila pupae for long-term live imaging and the procedures for the analysis of cell orientation and growth dynamics of the abdominal epidermis.
 By applying this methodology it is possible to generate high-resolution movies of the developing pupae for periods of up to 48 h without significant photobleaching or phototoxicity.
 Snapshots depicting the abdominal epidermis (e.g., histoblasts and LECs) at different time points and from pupae oriented at different angles are shown in Figure 4.
 The subsequent analysis of these movies allows identification and quantification of the dynamics of local and global changes in the main geometrical and shape parameters modulated during the expansion of histoblasts and the replacement of LECs.
 These analyses can be performed in different scenarios and specific mutant backgrounds.
 They can also be employed for clones in which gene expression is altered, leading to autonomous loss or gain of function conditions.
-This would the exploration of nonautonomous responses in surrounding cells, facilitating the identification of cross talk or cell communication mechanisms (Figure 5).
+This would allow the exploration of nonautonomous responses in surrounding cells, facilitating the identification of cross talk or cell communication mechanisms (Figure 5).
 This approach has been recently employed in the identification of the Fat/Dachsous/Four jointed pathway as a key element directing and orienting cells alignment during the deploying of the planar polar pattern of the abdominal epidermis of the adult9.

 FIGURE LEGENDS:

 Figure 1: Dissecting and mounting pupae for live imaging.
 (A) From left to right: dorsal view of a prepupa at 0 h APF (left) and of a pupa at 14 h APF before (middle) and after (right) the removal of the opaque pupal case.
 The opercular region is indicated (white arrowheads).
 (B) The essential toolkit for dissection is shown.
-From left to right: glass slide, double-sided tape, a pair of forceps, and a glass-bottomed dish.
+From left to right: glass slide, double-sided sticky tape, a pair of forceps, and a glass-bottom dish.
 (C) Staged pupae are immobilized on double-sided sticky tape on glass slides dorsal side up.
 The pupal case of each pupa is opened from the opercular region with surgical forceps.
 (D−E) The peeling of the pupal case is gradual.
 The case is torn and folded to the pupal sides from the head to the abdomen.
-(F−H) The pupa is gently lifted from the ventral side with the tips of the forceps (G) and transferred to a glass-bottomed dish over a minimal drop of halocarbon oil.
+(F−H) The pupa is gently lifted from the ventral side with the tips of the forceps (G) and transferred to a glass-bottom dish over a minimal drop of halocarbon oil.
 (I) The pupa is then appropriately oriented (dorsolaterally, top; dorsally, bottom).
 Multiple pupae can be mounted simultaneously by repeating the steps shown in panels C−I. (J) Image showing the outline of the cells of the dorsal histoblast nest of the AIII segment expressing the junctional marker Atp::GFP.
 The pupa was oriented dorsolaterally and imaged at 14 h APF.
 Scale bar = 22 µm.
 (K) Image equivalent to (J) but from a dorsal point of view.
 The dynamics of tissue development can be visualized for several hours.
 See also Figure 4.